paolobif/Worm-Yolo/README.md

 * look at "simple_test.ipynb" to test if all dependencies are installed correctly and to see the simplest way to pass the model on images is
 * note: classes.names is in cfg folder

+* using csv and img options:
+-- $ python3 yolov3_tracker_latest.py -h
+the only arguments that you should have to set are: weights, out_path, data_path, video, csv, img -- note: currently video doesn't work
+* example
+if you wanted to generate csv file from the images you'd run:
+-- $ python3 yolov3_tracker_latest.py --weights %path_to_weights% --out_path %save_folder% --data_path %images_folder% --csv
+if you also wanted to generate anotated png files you would add --img to the end.

 ## Data Info
 * approximately 1068 images 1080x1920